 Unit 2 (JUNE 26 - JULY 14, 2023) involves placement in a clinical setting for 100 hours of phlebotomy practice for those students who successfully completed Units 1.

 The Phlebotomy Program consists of 45 hours Phlebotomy Lecture, 45 hours Laboratory Practice, and 100 hours of Clinical Rotation.

 Books, lab coats, and malpractice insurance are purchased by the student at an additional cost.
 Please Note: An official High School transcript will be necessary for the ASCP licensing exam.

 Following the successful completion of Units 1-2 students will be eligible to take a national certification examination for phlebotomy (ASCP).
 Cost of the exam is additional.
 Certificate of Completion is not contingent on passing the exam.

-Application Deadline: 2023 Deadline TBA (application must be complete)
+Application Deadline: MARCH 1 2023 (application must be complete)

 Your application will not be considered complete until we have the following:

 - Proof of High School Graduation (copy of diploma or unofficial copy of a college transcript)

 - 3 completed reference forms (link to download the reference form is below)